parvesh-spec/campusforwisdom/replit.md

 - **State Management**: TanStack Query (React Query) for server state management and caching
 - **Build Tool**: Vite for fast development and optimized production builds

-The frontend follows a component-based architecture with dedicated layouts for public pages (marketing, courses, sessions) and admin functionality (dashboard, management interfaces).
-The design system uses CSS variables for theming and supports both light and dark modes.
+The frontend follows a component-based architecture with a clean public layout for marketing, courses, and sessions.
+The design system uses CSS variables for theming and supports both light and dark modes with a simplified navigation focused on student login functionality.

 ## Backend Architecture
 - **Runtime**: Node.js with Express.js framework for RESTful API development